yangke-release/chucky-ng/docs/source/index.rst

 2. Rewirte the KNN class to support the neighborhood selection strategy:
     * Leverage the name(file name or function name) information and the caller set information of a function when it's usefull.
     * Kick some name irrelevant functions out, and set a robust threshold for the recomandation of good candidate.
+3. Add multi-source/sink support.
+    * Design a new option set for user to specify the multi-source/sink.
+    * Use the combination of source/sink as the key feature to find candidate neighborhood.
+    * Use the union of the tainted condition features as the condition embedding feature.
+    * Refactor the job generation and remove the redundant function selection to improve the performance.

 Note: the advancement of the modification still needs to be judged and more evaluation is required.
 Connect Ke Yang(123yangke321@sina.com) for more information.

 Although this is a NON-OFFICIAL document for Chucky, hope it will be helpful for people who are intersted in Chucky and working and studying in this area.